Many survivors struggle with no resources and are unable to work in their first year of arrival. PTV's Client Emergency Fund...

 Phone: 213-384-4788 x234

 January 2019 start date.
 LCSW, MFT, PsyD, LPCC.
-PTV has a unique opportunity for a passionate, bilingual/multilingual licensed mental health professional and forensic psychological evaluator to support immigrant survivors of trauma.
+PTV has a unique opportunity for a passionate licensed mental health professional and forensic psychological evaluator to support immigrant survivors of trauma.
 The therapist will evaluate and provide treatment for asylum seekers primarily in our new office in Orange County and occasionally at the Lacey and Musick immigration detention centers.